 This premium manufacturer’s first attempt at an electric hatchback is impressive.
 It has decent range and performance, and an upmarket feel.
 It’s also nippy, with a tight turning circle, and is a treat to drive in town.
 A range extender hybrid version was originally available for those who regularly travel further afield, though all new models are battery electric only.

-This model is one of the few compact crossovers available as a battery EV.
-It has a good driving range and is absolutely effortless to drive.
+Hyundai has expanded its Kona compact crossover range with a battery EV model.
+It has a impressive driving range and is absolutely effortless to drive.
 Furthermore, boot space hasn’t been affected in the transformation into a zero-emissions car, though it wasn’t much to write home about in the first place.

-The greatest compliment we can pay this zero-emissions model is that it's very much like the regular combustion model to drive (aside from a lack of noise).
+The greatest compliment we can pay this zero-emissions, all-electric model is that it's very much like the regular combustion model to drive (aside from a lack of noise).
 It doesn't sacrifice much space to fit in the new tech, either - it's a well-deserved Best Buy.